Suicide in mental health service users

 Number of patient suicides by UK country

-While the number of suicides in Scotland, Wales and Northern Ireland haven't changed significantly between 2006 and 2020, there has been an uptick in suicides in England between the same time period increasing by 19% from 1,124 in 2006 to 1,332 in 2020.
-In Scotland, there were 240 suicides in 2020 by people who had been in contact with mental health services in the previous 12 months, and in Wales there were 71.
-Northern Ireland reported the lowest number of suicides (17) in 2020.
-Despite the onset of the Covid-19 pandemic in 2020 which led to economic and social adversity (risk factors for suicide), the number of suicides did not increase overall or in vulnerable groups such as those aged 25 or below or those aged 75 and above.
+While the number of suicides in Scotland, Wales and Northern Ireland have not changed significantly between 2006 and 2021, there has been an uptick in suicides in England over the same period, increasing by 15% from 1,124 in 2006 to 1,297 in 2021.
+In Scotland, there were 230 suicides in 2021 by people who had been in contact with mental health services in the previous 12 months, and in Wales there were 70.
+The latest data available for Northern Ireland is 2019, when 18 suicides were recorded from people who had been in contact with mental health services (for more details, please see ‘About this data’).
+Despite the onset of the Covid-19 pandemic in 2020, which led to economic and social adversity (risk factors for suicide), the number of suicides did not increase overall or in vulnerable groups such as those aged 25 or below or those aged 75 and above.

 Rate of patient suicides by gender

-Rates of patient suicide, where the rising number of people receiving mental health care has been taken into account, show a pattern of decline over time.
-Between 2006 and 2020, the total patient suicide rate decreased from 98 per 100,000 mental health service users to a projected 48 per 100,000 service users.
+Rates of patient suicide, which take into account the rising number of people receiving mental health care, show a pattern of decline over time.
+Between 2006 and 2021, the total patient suicide rate decreased from 98 per 100,000 mental health service users to a projected 41 per 100,000 service users.

 About this data

-The Mental Health Services Data Set (MHSDS) was used to calculate rate of suicide by sex.
-Changes in the methodology mean that rates pre- and post- 2011 are not comparable with each other.
+The Mental Health Services Data Set (MHSDS) was used to calculate rates of suicide by sex.
+Changes in the methodology mean that rates pre- and post-2011 are not comparable with each other.

 Comments